Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Numerical Examples

 Three main sets of numerical results for the PDE problems above will be presented.
 First, the errors of the numerical solutions by NN-based solvers and FEX are compared.
 Second, a convergence test is analyzed when the tree size of FEX increases.
 Finally, FEX is applied to design special NN parametrization to solve PDEs in NN-based solvers.

-\textbf{Estimated solution error}.
-The depth-3 binary tree (Fig.~\ref{fig:trees}) is used in FEX with four nodes (a root node (R), a middle node (M), and two leave nodes (L1 and L2)).
-Fig.~\ref{fig:depth3_tree_results} shows the operator distribution obtained by FEX and the error comparison between the NN method and our FEX.
+\textbf{Estimated Solution Error}.
+The depth-3 binary tree (Figure~\ref{fig:trees}) is used in FEX with four nodes (a root node (R), a middle node (M), and two leave nodes (L1 and L2)).
+Figure~\ref{fig:depth3_tree_results} shows the operator distribution obtained by FEX and the error comparison between the NN method and our FEX.
 The results show that NN solutions have numerical errors between $\mathcal{O}(10^{-4})$ and $\mathcal{O}(10^{-2})$ and the errors grow in the problem dimension $d$, agreeing with the numerical observation in the literature.
 Meanwhile, FEX can identify the true solution structure for the Poisson equation and the linear conservation law with errors of order $10^{-7}$, reaching the machine accuracy since the single-float precision is used.
-In the results of the nonlinear Schr\"odinger equation, FEX can identify the true solution structure of the form $\exp(\cos(\cdot))$ for lower dimensions (e.g., $d=6$).
-When the dimension is higher than 12, FEX finds solutions of the form $\exp((\cdot)^2)$, which is different from the true structure.
-Yet FEX still achieves errors very close to zero and much better than those by NN-based solvers.
-Note that $\int_{\Omega} \hat{u}(\Bx) d\Bx$ in \eqref{eqn:shrodinger} is estimated by the Monte-Carol integration with millions of points as an accurate and precomputed constant, but $\int_{\Omega} u(\Bx) d\Bx$ can only be estimated with fixed and small batch size, typically less than 10,000, in the optimization iterations.
-As the dimension grows, the estimation error of $\int_{\Omega} u(\Bx) d\Bx$ increases and, hence, even the ground true solution has an increasingly large error according to \eqref{eqn:shrodinger}.
+In the results of the nonlinear Schr\"odinger equation, FEX identifies the solutions of the form $\exp(\cos(\cdot))$ but achieves errors of order $10^{-5}$.
+Note that $\int_{\Omega} \hat{u}(\Bx) d\Bx$ in \eqref{eqn:shrodinger} is estimated by the Monte-Carlo integration with millions of points as an accurate and precomputed constant, but $\int_{\Omega} u(\Bx) d\Bx$ can only be estimated with fixed and small batch size, typically less than 10,000, in the optimization iterations.
+As the dimension grows, the estimation error of $\int_{\Omega} u(\Bx) d\Bx$ increases, and, hence, even the ground true solution has an increasingly large error according to \eqref{eqn:shrodinger}.
 Therefore, the optimization solver may return an approximate solution without machine accuracy.
-Designing a functional $\mathcal{L}$ free of the Monte-Carol error (e.g., Eqn. \eqref{eqn:loss} and \eqref{eqn:conservative}) for the nonlinear Sch\"odinger equation could ensure machine accuracy.
+Designing a functional $\mathcal{L}$ free of the Monte-Carlo error (e.g., Eqns. \eqref{eqn:loss} and \eqref{eqn:conservative}) for the nonlinear Sch\"odinger equation could ensure machine accuracy.
+Furthermore, as shown in Figure~\ref{fig:depth3_tree_results}, GP tends to identify solutions of lower quality that fail to achieve a high level of accuracy.